rescawen/Wenlei-Dai-Rankkauslista-Tsoha/documentation/userstory.md

 - User can see a partial list of the latest tournaments.
 For each tournament there is its name and player count displayed.

       SELECT tournament.id AS tournament_id,
             tournament.date_created AS tournament_date_created,
             tournament.date_modified AS tournament_date_modified,
             tournament.name AS tournament_name,
             tournament.player_count AS tournament_player_count,
             tournament.account_id AS tournament_account_id,
             tournament.description AS tournament_description,
             tournament.started AS tournament_started
             FROM tournament
             ORDER BY tournament.date_modified DESC

 - User can log in.

+      SELECT account.id AS account_id,
+            account.date_created AS account_date_created,
+            account.date_modified AS account_date_modified,
+            account.name AS account_name,
+            account.username AS account_username,
+            account.password AS account_password
+            FROM account
+            WHERE account.username = ?
+AND account.password = ?

-- User can click `Register as new user` in the navigation bar to go to new account registration page.
+- User can click `Register as new user` in the navigation bar to go to new account registration page (link doesn't have SQL statement).

 ### When user is in account registration page

 - User can fill out a form with name, username and password to register.

+      INSERT INTO account (date_created, date_modified, name, username, password) VALUES (CURRENT_TIMESTAMP, CURRENT_TIMESTAMP, ?, ?, ?)

 ### When user is logged in and is in any page